MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-12-23-mike-keneally-andy-west.markdown

 AW: <span class="important">I guess there are people that have never experienced a profound feeling from listening to music, but that would be very sad to me.
 You know?</span>
 {: .interviewer }

 MK: Oh, it would be.
-And <span class="important">it’s only occasionally that something hits me that makes me need to go on the old social network platforms and share it.</span> But when I saw [Kendrick Lamar](https://en.wikipedia.org/wiki/Kendrick_Lamar) at the Grammys earlier this year...
+And <span class="important">it’s only occasionally that something hits me that makes me need to go on the old social network platforms and share it.</span> But when I saw [Kendrick Lamar&nbsp;<i class="non-mwm fa fa-external-link-square" aria-hidden="true"></i>](https://en.wikipedia.org/wiki/Kendrick_Lamar) at the Grammys earlier this year...
 Did you see that performance?
 {: .interviewee }

 AW: No.